hkoba/yatt_lite/README.md

 for my client since 2011
 (and previous version YATT.pm in all other main-projects for them since late 2008),
-I am not yet satisfied with its API.
+I am not yet satisfied especially with its API.
 Actually, I want to discuss *How web templates should be* with someone.
 If you are interested in this topic, please contact me!